Singing Power and Vocal Projection!

 As I mentioned earlier in the overview on vocal exercises, what we need to achieve is a balanced sound, with a healthy mixture of breath and voice.
 In fact, we really need little air when we sing, and using too much air may result in too much tension being exerted on our vocal cords.

-On the contrary, we need to learn how to control our breath using our abdominal muscles and our diaphragm, instead of expelling our breath faster, as we would need to regulate the amount of air we use when we sing loud or project our voices.
+On the contrary, we need to learn how to support our voice with breath using our abdominal muscles and our diaphragm, and release this breath in a controlled manner, instead of expelling our breath forcefully and quickly, as we need to regulate the amount of breath we use when we sing loud or project our voices.

 Another important point to note when developing singing power is knowing how to place our voices in order to achieve a brighter and stronger sound when we sing.
 One way to discover good vocal placement is to practise more humming exercises, making sure that when we hum, we feel the resonance and vibrations in our face or near to our nasal area, and also in our lips.